okta/okta-signin-widget/README.md

     }
     ```

 - **authParams.issuer:** Specify a custom issuer to perform the [OIDC][] flow.
 Defaults to the baseUrl plus "/oauth2/default".
-See the guide on setting up an [Authourization Server](https://developer.okta.com/docs/guides/customize-authz-server/overview/) for more information.
+See the guide on setting up a [Custom Authorization Server][] for more information.

     ```javascript
     authParams: {